NCIOCPL/r4r-content/resources/resource40.md

     - doc: dctd
 pocs: []
 ---
-Stratified design randomizes both marker positive and negative patients
+Stratified Design with Prospective Analysis Plan and Time-to-Event Endpoint.
+Randomized trial comparing new treatment (T) to control (C) includes both classifier positive and classifier negative patients.
+Presumes availability of binary classifier predictive of benefit for new treatment.